musaprog/gonio-imsoft/README.md

-# Pupil Imsoft
+# Goniometric imaging software

-Pupil Imsoft is a command line Python program designed to control the goniometric high-speed imaging experiments where
+Gonio Imsoft is a command line Python program designed to control the goniometric high-speed imaging experiments where

 * rotary encoder values are read over serial (pySerial)